ibm-cloud-docs/dns-svcs/data-portability.md

 All exported data is classified as customer content.
 Apply the full customer ownership and licensing rights, as stated in the [IBM Cloud Service Agreement](https://www.ibm.com/terms/?id=Z126-6304_WS){: external}.

 Document any copyright, licensing, IP, commercial, etc. limitation to the use that the customer can do on competitor providers
-NOTE: according to the [EU Data Act Chapter VI](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202302854&qid=1721987901212#d1e3171-1-1){: external} articles the cloud provider MUST remove legal, contractual, technical obstacles that would block the customer's rights to move a different provider
+NOTE: according to the [EU Data Act Chapter VI](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202302854&qid=1721987901212#d1e3171-1-1){: external} articles the cloud provider MUST remove legal, contractual, technical obstacles that would block the customer's rights to move a different provider.